2018 Lamborghini Aventador S

-The latest in a line of otherworldly supercars that includes the Miura, Countach, Diablo and Murcielago, the Aventador is Lamborghini's technology- and performance-packed flagship.
-Stupefyingly quick, aggressively angular and awe-inspiring in a deeply primal way, it's also more comfortable and refined than its feral predecessors.
+The latest in a line of otherworldly supercars that includes the Miura, Countach, Diablo, and Murcielago, the Aventador S is Lamborghini's technology- and performance-packed flagship.
+Stunningly quick, aggressively angular, and awe-inspiring in a deeply primal way, it's also more comfortable and refined than its feral predecessors.

-Underneath its attention-grabbing stealth jet/alien snubfighter exterior, the Aventador is underpinned by a carbon-fiber chassis that teams with a number of other carbon and aluminum components throughout the car to keep weight down.
-These measures help the Aventador tip the scales at about 200 pounds lighter than its predecessor, although at just over 4000 pounds it still isn't exactly dainty.
+Underneath its attention-grabbing stealth jet/alien snubfighter exterior, the Aventador S is underpinned by a hand-made carbon-fiber chassis that teams with a number of other carbon and aluminum components throughout the car to keep weight down.
+These measures help make it about 200 pounds lighter than its predecessor, although at just over 4,000 pounds it still isn't exactly dainty.

-Concerns about weight - and most other rational thoughts - are extinguished once one experiences the Aventador's operatic and absurdly potent V12.
-Displacing 6.5 liters and boasting a lofty 8500 redline, this beast of a motor makes 691 horsepower and 509 lb-ft of torque at 5,500 rpm.
+Concerns about weight -- and most other rational thoughts -- are extinguished once one experiences the Aventador's operatic and absurdly potent V12.
+Displacing 6.5 liters and boasting a lofty 8,500-rpm red line, this beast of a engine makes 740 horsepower and 508 lb-ft of torque at 5,500 rpm.

 Fuel economy is likely the last thing on the mind of anyone considering a Lamborghini, but the automaker added two new technologies for the latest model year in the interests of efficiency and the environment.

 The first, a stop-start system that shuts down the engine to save fuel at traffic lights or in stop-and-go traffic, is a supercapacitor-based technology that's both lighter and faster to restart the motor than a traditional battery-based system.
 The second is a cylinder deactivation system that shuts down half of the V12's cylinders during light-throttle situations, temporarily turning the motor into a straight-six.
 When the driver lays into the throttle, the other six cylinders fire back up for full power.